 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-In this example, adding 12 months to the term means you would pay about $1,700 more in interest.
 Use one of our auto loan calculators to try out different terms for your car loan.

-Lower interest rate
+Earn a lower interest rate

 Build equity faster